-The following three points constitute the cornerstones of Amazon business strategy:
+The following four points constitute the cornerstones of Amazon business strategy:

 1. Regularly entering into new niches and segments.
-Started only as online shop for selling physical books in 1997, today Amazon sells anything that can be sold online in the global scale.
-Sophisticated global logistics represents one of the solid bases of Amazon competitive advantage and the company has used this advantage extensively to engage in successful business diversification.
+Started only as an online shop for selling physical books in 1997, today Amazon sells anything that can be sold online in the global scale.
+Sophisticated global logistics represents one of the solid bases of Amazon competitive advantage.
+The tech giant has used this advantage extensively to engage in successful business diversification.
 Recently, the company launched Amazon Home Services, a simple way to buy and schedule local professional services as a continuation of its diversification strategy.

 2. Strengthening Amazon ecosystem.
 Amazon ecosystem consists of merchants, writers, reviewers, publishers, apps developers, and the information market of commentators, analysts, journalists and feature writers who get the word out about opportunity on the Amazon platform.
 Amazon senior leadership engages in deriving maximum benefit from each component of company ecosystem, as well as, strengthening relationship between the components.

-Amazon.com Inc. Report contains a full analysis of Amazon business strategy.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on Amazon.
+Amazon Inc. Report 2018 contains a full analysis of Amazon business strategy.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Amazon.
 Moreover, the report contains analyses of Amazon leadership, organizational structure and organizational culture.
-The report also comprises discussions of Amazon marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Amazon marketing strategy, ecosystem and addresses issues of corporate social responsibility.